-For a complete list of the evidence and reference documents used to inform the information found on the Stay On Your Feet® website, visit the Evidence and Reference Documents page.
+For a complete list of the evidence and reference documents used to inform the Stay On Your Feet® website and resources, please visit the Evidence and Reference Documents page.

-Although the Stay On Your Feet WA® program engages with all settings, it’s principle focus is the prevention of falls in older adults in the community setting.
+The Stay On Your Feet® program engages with all settings, however it’s principle focus is the prevention of falls in older adults in the community setting.

 What is Move Improve Remove?

-Move Improve Remove represents an approach to Stay On Your Feet®.
-Move Your Body, Improve Your Health and Remove Hazards are three steps for older adults to help prevent slips, trips and falls so they can stay on their feet and get on with enjoying the fun things in life.
+The Move Improve Remove message was developed by Stay On Your Feet® as a community-based approach to falls prevention.
+Move Your Body, Improve Your Health and Remove Hazards are three steps for older adults to stay strong, independent and prevent slips, trips and falls.

 For more information about exercise programs click here.

-The Department of Health Western Australia has developed the falls prevention information website which is designed for healthcare professionals, working in WA, who care for patients at risk of falls.
-Included on the website is an Inpatient falls prevention webpage which has information regarding the Best Practice Guidelines for Australian Hospitals and Standard 10.
+The Department of Health Western Australia has developed a falls prevention information website, designed for health professionals in WA caring for patients at risk of falling.
+Included on the website is a page on inpatient falls prevention and information regarding the Best Practice Guidelines for Australian Hospitals and Standard 10.

-- Falls Risk Assessment and Management Plan (FRAMP); and
+- Falls Risk Assessment and Management Plan (FRAMP)

 - Guidebook for Preventing Falls and Harm From Falls in Older People: Australian Residential Aged Care Facilities 2009;